LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-dashboard-and-data-bar.md

 date: 2019-01-29 12:42:12 +0000

 ---
+The campaign data bar and dashboards described below will provide you with high level information to assist you in measuring your campaigns.
+For more detailed reports and dashboards, please visit the data and reporting section.

 ## The campaign-level data bar

 Campaign data is displayed and updated every hour, enabling you to make quick decisions about your campaigns and engagements at any given time.
 The data bar displays the visitor funnel: total visitors, those exposed to data, those engaged, incremental conversions and incremental revenue.